kwonddeoyeyo/PassPredictModel/README.md

 # PassPredictModel
+The data illustrates scores from three exams and a variety of personal, social, and economic factors that ahve interaction effects upon them.
-Model that predicts whether a student will pass the exams
+This model predicts whether a student will pass the exam (> 70) under specific circumstances.

 ## Requirements
 - Python 3.7
 - Pyspark
 - Numpy

-## Usage
+## How To
 1 Download **StudentsPerformance.csv**

 2 Functions that convert CSV input data into numerics